 6. Huangshan — Rape Flowers and Fresh Air

 The brilliantly blooming flowers and fresh, crisp air are features of spring in Huangshan.
 Spring is one of the best seasons in Huangshan.
-You could appreciate seas of cloud on the Yellow Mountains and appreciate yellow rape flowers along the road.
+You could appreciate the seas of cloud on the Yellow Mountains and the yellow rape flowers along the road.
+See our 9-Day Huangshan, Wuyuan, Suzhou, and Shanghai Spring Tour.

 Spring highlights in Huangshan: